Decomposition of degenerate Gromov-Witten invariants: Preliminaries

-If $\eta$ is a specialization of $\eta'$, then there is a well-defined generization map $\overline\cM_{X,\eta}\rightarrow\overline\cM_{X,\eta'}$ since we assumed $X$ is a Zariski logarithmic scheme.
-Dualizing, we obtain a face morphism $\sigma_{\eta'}\rightarrow \sigma_{\eta}$.
+If $\eta$ is a specialization of $\eta'$, then there is a well-defined generization map $\overline\cM_{X,\eta}\arr\overline\cM_{X,\eta'}$ since we assumed $X$ is a Zariski logarithmic scheme.
+Dualizing, we obtain a face morphism $\sigma_{\eta'}\arr \sigma_{\eta}$.
 This gives a diagram of cones indexed by strata of $X$ with face morphisms, and hence gives a generalized cone complex $\Sigma(X)$.
-We call this the \emph{tropicalization} of $X$, following \cite{GS}, Appendix~B. \footnote{This terminology differs slightly from that of \cite{Ulirsch}, where the tropicalization is a canonically defined map to the compactified cone complex.
-Hopefully this will not cause confusion.}
+We call this the \emph{tropicalization} of $X$, following \cite[Appendix~B]{GS}.\footnote{This terminology differs slightly from that of \cite{Ulirsch}, where the tropicalization is a canonically defined map from the Thuillier analytification $X^\beth$ of $X$ to the compactified cone complex.
+Hopefully this will not cause confusion.} For $\sigma\in\Sigma(X)$ we denote by

+the closure of the corresponding stratum of $X$, endowed with the reduced induced scheme structure.
+We refer to these subschemes with reduced induced structure as \emph{closed strata} of $X$.